-The state level per capita annual disposable incomes are obtained from the Bureau of Economic Analysis (BEA).A4 Real incomes are computed by dividing state level nominal incomes by state level prices of non-housing consumption goods.
-The relative prices of non-housing consumption goods across U.S. states for the year 2000 are estimated following the procedure in Holly et al. (2010) (see their Table A.1), where the American Chamber of Commerce Researchers Association (ACCRA) cost of living indices for non-housing items are used at the metropolitan statistical areas.A5 Similarly, state level non-shelter Consumer Price Index (CPI) series are constructed using the U.S. Bureau of Labor Statistics (BLS) non-shelter CPIs of the cities and areas according to the Holly et al. (2010) procedure.A6 Then, state level prices of non-housing consumption goods are complied by combining the relative prices of non-housing goods across U.S. states for 2000 and the state level non-shelter (CPI) series over 1976-2014.
+The state level per capita annual disposable income is obtained from the Bureau of Economic Analysis (BEA).A4 Real income for each state is computed by dividing state level nominal income by the state level price index for non-housing consumption goods.
+The relative prices of non-housing consumption goods across U.S. states for the year 2000 are estimated following the procedure in Holly et al. (2010) (see their Table A.1), where the American Chamber of Commerce Researchers Association (ACCRA) cost of living indices for non-housing items are used for the metropolitan statistical areas.A5 Similarly, state level non-shelter Consumer Price Index (CPI) series are constructed using the U.S. Bureau of Labor Statistics (BLS) non-shelter CPIs of the cities and areas according to the Holly et al. (2010) procedure.A6 Then, state level prices of non-housing consumption goods are compiled by combining the